-Alain Danielou's Inherent biases due to his western upbringing made him misrepresent Swami Katpatri Ji's works.
+Alain Danielou's Inherent biases due to his western upbringing made him misrepresent Swami Karpatri Ji's works.

 Pramod is a teacher from NCR.
 He is interested in Indian history and culture.